The Psychological and Physical Effects of Prostitution

 Solutions and Ongoing Challenges

-Solutions are more psychological based for the physical effect of drug addiction.
-Solutions of overcoming one’s drug addiction include: limiting the amount of drug intake, removing any reminders of your addiction, and asking your family to help support your abandonment of drug usage (“Teen”).
-I believe that it would also help if they remind themselves of the dangers that can be the result of drug overdose, such as the dangers of heroin being: mood swings, withdrawal, nausea, and even death.
+Solutions are more psychologically based on the physical effects of drug addiction.
+Solutions for overcoming one’s drug addiction include limiting the amount of drug intake, removing any reminders of your addiction, and asking your family to help support your abandonment of drug usage (“Teen”).
+I believe that it would also help if they remind themselves of the dangers that can be the result of drug overdose, such as the dangers of heroin being mood swings, withdrawal, nausea, and even death.
 If a drug addict reminded themselves, I believe they would have a better chance of overcoming their addiction.

-Prostitution is illegal yet it still occurs.
+Prostitution is illegal, yet it still occurs.
 However, prostitutes and sex workers do not understand how their job changes their mindset and analytical process.
 Prostitution has many psychological effects, including PTSD-PostTraumatic Stress Disorder, anxiety and depression, and somatization and stigmatization.
-The physical effects include the high risk of STDs, sexual and physical violence, and the introduction to drugs.
-Even though some of these effects are curable others are not, and most of these are caused by participation in prostitution.
-Prostitution is serious and people need to understand the side effects of it yea yea yea.
+The physical effects include the high risk of STDs, sexual and physical violence, and the introduction of drugs.
+Even though some of these effects are curable, others are not, and most of these are caused by participation in prostitution.

 Make sure you submit a unique essay